-This is a year-long course, and passing the Algebra 1 EOC is required for credit.
+\This is a year-long course, and passing the Algebra 1 EOC is required for graduation, and the EOC assessment makes up 30% of the final grade.

-ALGEBRA 1 HONORS 1200320
+ALGEBRA 1\ HONORS

 Grade 9, 10

 The purpose of this course is to develop the algebraic concepts and processes that can be used to solve a variety of real-world mathematical problems.
 The content includes but is not limited to the following: structure and properties of the real number system; exponents, square roots, radicals, absolute value, and scientific notation; varied means for analyzing and expressing patterns, relations, and functions; variables, algebraic expressions, polynomials, and operations with polynomials; coordinate geometry and graphing of equations and inequalities; data analysis concepts and techniques including introductory statistics and probability and varied solution strategies, algebraic and graphing for inequalities, linear and quadratic equations, and for systems of equations.
 The content of this course will provide a rigorous and in-depth study of Algebra, emphasizing deductive reasoning skills as a foundation for more advanced mathematics courses.